 Kidpreneurs: Young Entrepreneurs With Big Ideas!The Young Entrepreneur’s Guide to Starting and Running a Business: Turn Your Ideas into Money!Be a Young Entrepreneur: Be Inspired to Be a Business WhizThe Making Of A Young Entrepreneur: A Kid’s Guide To Developing The Mind-Set For SuccessFinancial Peace Junior Kit: Teaching Kids How to Win With Money

-I love the following books for encouraging entrepreneur kids.
-They are fiction except for the biography about Elon Musk.
-They’ll introduce characters who start their own businesses.
-And, in most cases, the businesses even succeed.
+I love the following picture books and middle grade books for encouraging entrepreneur kids.
+They’ll introduce people or characters who start their own businesses.
+And, in most cases, the businesses actually succeed.
 (With plenty of failure and lessons along the way.)

-Hopefully, these stories will teach and inspire your children.
+Hopefully, these entrepreneur books will teach and inspire your children.

 Tips to Teach Kids To Be Entrepreneurs